-Why Design Thinking is So Important
+Why Design Thinking Is So Important

 It’s one thing to come up with an idea.
 It’s another to come up with one that works.
 That’s the thinking behind Design Thinking.

-In this post, we’ll take a look at why Design Thinking is so important.
-We’ll shed light on how the process helps you build brilliant digital products that make a difference for your users and your company.
+We’ve previously looked at the Design Thinking process and discussed how understanding user needs is key to giving them the experience they’re looking for—which can be key to helping businesses meet their goals.
+In this post, we’ll take a look at exactly why the Design Thinking framework is so important and shed light on how the process can help you build brilliant digital products that will make a difference for your users and your company.

 At a high level, why is Design Thinking important?

-Design Thinking lets you deliver well-thought-out applications that delight your users from Day One.
+Design Thinking lets you deliver well-thought-out applications that delight your customers from Day One.
 By thinking through the process from every angle up front, you keep your reputation intact—and avoid the time and expense of rolling out new features or functionality post-launch.

-Flexible and fixed, at the same time
+Design Thinking is flexible and fixed—at the same time

 But, things change, experiments don’t work as planned, or new ideas are introduced.
-The ability to incorporate all the unexpected bits of life is where Design Thinking really shines.
+The ability to incorporate all the unexpected bits of life is where the Design Thinking process really shines.
 It’s flexible enough to inspire creative thinking, yet fixed enough to keep the problem-solving on track.

-It’s truly democratic
+Design Thinking is truly democratic

-- Get buy-in from your teams.
 The process needs to be understood to be appreciated.
-Make sure those involved get the Design Thinking concept upfront.
+Make sure those involved understand the Design Thinking approach upfront.
 Once briefed and onboard, they’ll be able to make valuable contributions from the start.

-What’s working, what’s not?
+What’s working, and what’s not?
 Are ideas flowing?
 Are answers presenting themselves?
 Adjust the core process to make it work for you to address the problem at hand.
 And don’t shy away from having those difficult conversations around possible improvements to the process.
-No one likes to be the naysayer of the group, but pointing out potential obstacles early helps your team avoid them when they come up.
+No one likes to be the naysayer of the group, but pointing out potential obstacles early helps your team resolve these issues before it becomes an even bigger problem.

-- Don’t be afraid to change it to better fit your team’s needs.
-There’s room for flexibility to make sure the process addresses the issue at play.
+One of the things we love most about Design Thinking is that it offers room for flexibility to make sure the process addresses the issue at play.
 Basically, your team is unique and you need to approach your processes with that in mind.
-Using Design Thinking as a template is a great place to start, but knowing that you’ll need to adjust it for your team is where the magic really happens.
+Using Design Thinking as a template is a great place to start.
+Then, adjusting for your team as needed is where the magic will really happen.

-Design Thinking on the Ranch
+Design Thinking here at the Ranch